 This significance covers ⭐ Why Does This Matter? within Manchuria Crisis for GCSE History.
-Revise Manchuria Crisis in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Manchuria Crisis in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 15 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 5 of 13 in this topic.
 Use this significance to connect the idea to the wider topic before moving on to questions and flashcards.

 ⭐ Why Does This Matter?